 It is also essential to seek medical assistance if bowel habit changes occur alongside:

 Limiting the intake of high fat foods and eating a healthy diet is typically the best way to support proper digestive function.

 A healthy diet that includes adequate fiber from fruits, vegetables, beans, lentils, nuts, seeds, and whole grains can all promote gut health.
 Limiting processed foods, having a regular schedule, exercising, and getting adequate sleep can also help promote healthy bowel movements.

 Complications will vary based on the nature of the medical condition.

 When greasy stools are due to fat malabsorption, two primary concerns include weight loss and difficulty absorbing fat-soluble vitamins.
 For people who have conditions that impact their pancreas, pancreatic enzyme replacement therapy (PERT) can help with nutrient digestion.

 When tarry stools are related to a gastrointestinal bleed, serious complications could include anemia and shock.
-The treatment for a gastrointestinal bleed depends on where the bleed is in the digestive tract, as well as the reason for the bleeding.
+The treatment for gastrointestinal bleeding depends on where the bleeding is in the digestive tract, as well as the reason for the bleeding.